Part of managing a BIG-IP®

 system involves configuring and maintaining a certain set of system properties.
 These properties consist of general platform properties such as the BIG-IP system host name, IP address, and passwords for its system administrative accounts.

-Every BIG-IP system has a management port, or interface, named MGMT.
+Every BIG-IP system has a management port.

-The management interface
+The management port

 is a special interface that the BIG-IP system uses to receive or send certain types of administrative traffic.
-You cannot use the management interface for normal traffic that is slated for load balancing.
-Instead, the BIG-IP system always uses the TMM switch interfaces for that type of traffic.
+You cannot use the management port for normal traffic that is slated for load balancing.
+Instead, the BIG-IP system uses the TMM switch interfaces for that type of traffic.
 TMM switch interfaces

 are those interfaces controlled by the Traffic Management Microkernel (TMM) service.